steveh565/scca-aws-terraform/modules/f5SraWebPortal/README.md

 - provisioned with at least LTM, iLX and APM.
 - Applications services installed

 ### Terraform variables

 Each value for the following required variables should/can be passed/set from the calling module as a parameter
 - bigip_mgmt_public_ip   (only need to push the config against BIGIP1 because the cluster auto-sync will replicate config appropriately)
-- bigip_vip_private_ip   (listener on bigip1 for the webtop, RDP, and webssh services... use 0.0.0.0 to simplify HA across AZ in AWS, or adjust .json template to add private vip for other bigip if required)
+- bigip_vip_private_ip   (listener on bigip1 for the webtop, RDP, and webssh services)
 - uname                  (priviledged bigip admin user)
 - upassword              (priviledged bigip admin user's password)

 ### Files (templates and RPM packages)